 It is what happens when the real banks won't lend you money and the loan sharks are wooing you, cheap bait for bad debt.
 And when no one you know actually owns their own house, or knows what a PhD is, or has plans for their future.
 And most of your time is spent making sure that you can get food on the table and that the power won't get cut off; and you know there is no money for extras like Saturday sport for your talented kids because you can't afford boots or fees, no swimming lessons, and no class photos, and no Lucky Book club books; and your children already know that there are things in life that are beyond their reach, that are not for them, and they are already feeling it in ways that make them burn inside.
 This is not about options: This is about making the best of bad situations, and survival...
 How do these children present themselves creditably to our society without the shame and stigma of identifiable poverty, further compounded by ethnically marked bodies?
 How do they ward off the pain of shame and humiliation?
 How do they grow up feeling good about themselves and society, and hopeful for their futures?
-(Mila, K (2013), pg., 87-88).
+(Mila, 2013, pg., 87-88).

-The above is a lengthy quote - spanning 2 paragraphs - but I provide it, here, because it articulates a situation eloquently, in a way that is likely to induce empathy in at least some readers.
-I will refer back to this quote in the last chapter when I consider how young adults of a certain demographic may be likely to be judged by people outside that demographic e.g., for job interview.
+The above is a lengthy quote - spanning 2 paragraphs - but I provide it, here, because it articulates a situation eloquently, in a way that is likely to induce empathy rather than victim-blaming in at least some readers.

 In New Zealand in 2008 Howden-Chapman and Bierre stated that we weren't sure whether sub-standard housing causes ill-health, or whether ill-health causes people to live in substandard housing.
-Similarly, we weren't sure whether poor people had more ill-health because they were poor, or whether it was people who suffered from ill-health who were poor (Howden-Chapman, P and Bierre, S (2008), pg.
-161).
+Similarly, we weren't sure whether poor people had more ill-health because they were poor, or whether it was people who suffered from ill-health who were poor (Howden-Chapman and Bierre, 2008, pg., 161).
 They state: